cfengine/documentation/examples/tutorials/file_comparison.markdown

 bundle agent create_aout
 {

+  # This bundle creates a binary application from the source in  create_aout_source_file
+  # that uses the stat library to compare two files, determine if the modified times are different,
+  # and whether the second file is newer than the first.

+  # The difference between this application and using CFEngine's built in support for
+  # getting file stats is that normally the accuracy is only to the second of the modified file time
+  # but in order to better compare two files requires parts of a second as well.
+The stat library
+  # provides the extra support for retrieving the additional information required.

   vars:
+    # Removes any previous binary
     "rmaout" string => execresult("$(global_vars.rmexec) $(global_vars.aoutexec)","noshell");
 	"compilestr" string => "$(global_vars.gccexec) $(global_vars.workdir)/a.c -o $(global_vars.aoutexec)";
     "gccaout" string => execresult("$(compilestr)","noshell");